ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 3. If you have pinned data, Download all your pinned data.
 Please use these to download all your data ready for re-upload with [postage stamps](/docs/access-the-swarm/keep-your-data-alive).
 4. Carefully, delete your `localstorage` folder **only**. *DO NOT DELETE* your `keys` or `statestore` folder.
 Your `localstorage` folder can be located by consulting your Bee's `data-dir` configuration parameter.
 If you are using Docker, please delete just the contents of the folder.
 5. Upgrade your node, as you normally would (see below).
-6. Adjust your configuration.
-Several configuration parameters have changed in 0.6.x - If you wish to continue running as a full node, you must set the new `full-node` flag to `true`. check out the [configuration](/docs/working-with-bee/configuration) guide for more info on how to update your configuration.
+6. Adjust your networkID in the configuration from `1` to `10` (the new networkID for the testnet).
+Check out the [configuration](/docs/working-with-bee/configuration) guide for more info on how to update your configuration.
 7. Restart your node.

 Your Bee should start up as normal, and begin to connect to other Bees that are running Bee 0.6.2 or later.